anayrat/blog/content/post/draft/2018-02-28-Postgres-et-Netdata.en.md

 The "checkpointer" is also in charge of synchronizing these blocks.
 Writes are smoothed in the background (this depends on the `checkpoint_completion_target` parameter).
-The bgwriter occurs when backends need to release blocks in shared buffers.
-Unlike the checkpointer which does it at a checkpoint.
+The bgwriter occurs when backends need to release blocks in shared buffers, unlike the checkpointer which does it at a checkpoint.

 To return to the chart, the blue curve corresponds to the number of blocks that have